heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 Delete the `.idea/.gitignore` file.

+Notice that we have added the `target/` directory and the Maven wrapper JAR file to the gitignore file.
+This will prevent these binary files from being committed to Git.

 #### Add a README

 Add a `README.md` file to explain what the project is, how to build it and how